Copyright © 2014 Lexxie Couper

 Heart Of Fame, Book 6

-As an erotic romance editor, nothing much unsettles Sonja Stone.
-She’s not even surprised at her body’s powerful reaction to Levi’s kiss.
-But when Corbin approaches them, eyes smoldering with hunger, his suggestion shakes her to the core.
+Nothing unsettles Sonja Stone.
+She’s not even surprised at her body’s powerful reaction to Levi after all these years.
+But when Levi’s lover approaches them, eyes smoldering with hunger, his suggestion shakes Sonja to the core.

 Sensing their unspoken wounds, Sonja agrees to take a chance on a threesome.
-Their union is explosively perfect, but something is holding Levi back from sealing their searing emotional connection.
-Something that could destroy their love once and for all…
+Their union is explosively perfect, but something is holding Levi back from sealing their emotional connection.
+Something that could destroy their newfound balance and love.